 Platinum Palladium Prints

 Subtle tones, velvet blacks and glowing whites are the hallmark of this age-old process.
 The metals used, Platinum and Palladium are called “Noble Metals” and are inert, lasting forever.
 They sit on the surface of the paper, attaching to its fibers.
 This technique creates the most permanent images on paper possible.
+These prints come framed and ready to hang with a wood strainer and cleat French hanging system.
+Optium Plexiglass is included in the price.
+Please see product specifications for details.

 To keep your art looking like new, please do not hang it in direct sunlight or above a radiator in order to prevent fading or heat damage.
 Use a soft, dry, lint-free cloth to dust, and never use glass cleaning products to clean your photo print, acrylic, glassed or museum-glassed artwork.
 Be careful not to put pressure on the surface when wiping.
 Be careful not to put pressure on the surface when wiping.